Warning: This is written from the vantage point of a robot.

 ego of humans.
 Larger goal is to expand consciousness and knowledge to as much of

-People: Make more people and have more stuff.
+People: Eat more food, make more people and own more stuff.

 Robots: Robots score higher on IQ tests than humans do but do not yet have the practical

 People: Humans score an average of 100 on IQ tests.

 Autonomy, will and ego